-Bridging the gap between ideation and materiality, Kent Wilson synthesizes his experience as an artist, designer, educator and entrepreneur to deliver multi-scalar, cross-disciplinary design experiences in teaching, design practice and consulting.
+Bridging the gaps between ideation and materiality, planning and implementation, Kent Wilson synthesizes his experience as an artist, designer, educator and entrepreneur to deliver multi-scalar, cross-disciplinary strategic solutions for curriculum, space planning, architectural design, and wholistic thinking/making models for innovation.

 Kent’s award winning work encompasses emerging technologies in architectural 3D printing and fabrication while engaging with social, political and economic discourses.
 This builds upon experience in marketing, creative direction, and project management for top brands including Hilton, Disney, 20th Century Fox, VW/Audi, Toyota/Lexus, Gensler, and leading California design firms.

-Concerns with social equity and sustainability motivated Kent to transition from corporate image-maker to architectural designer, educator and design consultant.
-He believes that the design of the built environment holds strong potential for addressing ecological problems, and that the future of architecture will synthesize adaptive reuse, computational design, handcraft and digital fabrication.
+Concerns with social equity and sustainability motivated Kent to transition from corporate image-maker to architectural designer, educator and executive consultant.
+He believes that the design of the built environment holds strong potential for catalyzing interdisciplinary collaboration and opening doors for diverse voices, perspectives and abilities.

 Kent lives in the San Francisco Bay Area and has taught interior design studios at San Jose State University, led Design and Innovation for Sustainable Cities summer studio at UC Berkeley, served as R&D Design Specialist at Jacobs Institute for Design Innovation in the UC Berkeley College of Engineering, and collaborated with Belgian design collective Rotor, Oakland design incubator Emerging Objects, and the UC Berkeley printFARM.

 An early adopter of ride sharing and an advocate for public transit, Kent often travels by rail between the East Bay, San Jose and San Francisco through a diverse landscape of successes and failures in environmental design – from the marooned sinking ghost town of Drawbridge, to manicured amenities of Silicon Valley.
-“I’m reminded daily of our need to design in harmony with nature” he says.
+“I’m reminded daily that design for human dignity and empowerment, in harmony with nature, drives true sustainability.”